How To Create a Gallery Wall with your Family Photos

 If (like me) you have thousands of photos, and need to organise them before you choose the photos for your wall, you might like to read my tips for organising your digital photos.

 Before you even think about drilling into your walls, lay all of your frames out on the floor and try different layout options, until you find one you like.
 Once you’ve settled on the layout, create a template of each frame using kraft paper or newspaper and stick these onto the wall to see the impact your finished gallery will have.

 When you’re hanging your templates on the wall there are a few things to consider: keep the gaps between your frames consistent, and think about your viewer’s eye line.
 Where is your eye drawn to as you look at the templates?
 Do you want the viewer to be drawn to one ‘feature’ photos, or to see the wall as a whole?

 7. Triple check the measurements before you drill

 Once you’re ready to hang your frames, triple check all of your measurements, and use a spirit level to make sure they’re all in the right place (or if you’re as terrible at DIY as me get someone else to check it and drill it!)
 When you hang one frame it’s not so important if the measurements are slightly off, but differences will be much more noticeable when all of your frames sit together.

 I hope this guide helps you to create a gallery wall that you’re proud of in your home.
 What other questions do you have about displaying your photographs at home?
-I'd love to hear.
-Let me know in the comments below, and be sure to join my exclusive email list for photography tips and tutorials straight to your inbox.
+I’d love to hear.
+Let me know in the comments below.